wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 7. When you have everything working, you will be able to submit an article.

 == ChangeLog ==

+= 2.0.5 =

+* Bugfix: In rare cases was causing No Response From API error.

 = 2.0.4 =